Gawler Racecourse railway station

 Gawler Racecourse railway station is located on the Gawler line.
 Situated in the northern Adelaide suburb of Evanston, it is 39.3 km from Adelaide station.

 History

-This station was built in 1913.
+This station was built in 1913 just for racegoers, but it closed shortly after the end of steam suburban trains.
+The platform is still visible and traces remain of the turning triangle (also called a wye) nearby.

 Services by platform

 The station is not in regular use, and only opens when horse-racing events are held at Gawler Racecourse.